coderefinery/hpc-containers/content/intro_and_motivation.rst

 There are many uses, but here are some example:

-- Installing an application that has installation instructions and has been designed for specific operating system
+- Installing an application that has installation instructions designed for a specific operating system different than the one you are on.
-- Creating a self-contained application that can be used as a part of your workflow in multiple different systems
+- Creating a self-contained application that can be used as a part of your workflow in multiple different systems and can easily be shared with colleagues
 - Creating a finished application that can be shared with your paper
 - Reducing the amount of files needed to install an application by putting all files in the image (especially useful for Python environments)

 Apptainer vs. Singularity
 -------------------------